 The daughter of a witch, young Kiki grows up wanting to be one herself.
-As she turns thirteen, she must go out into the world for a year and earn her apprenticeship.
-Flying off on her broomstick and accompanied by her talking cat Jiji, she eventually comes to an island.
-The pregnant baker Osono and her husband grant Kiki a room to live in the attic of their windmill home.
+To do so, Kiki must go out into the world for a year and earn her apprenticeship once she turns thirteen.
+Flying off on her broomstick and accompanied by her talking cat Jiji, Kiki eventually comes to an island.
+The pregnant baker Osono and her husband grant her a room to live in the attic of their windmill home.
 There Kiki comes up with the idea of creating a delivery service, using her broomstick to fly around the island, carrying parcels and messages.
 After initial misgivings by the locals, she experiences great success.
 However, Kiki faces problems in that the locals start to think she is a bad witch and will place a curse on them.
 As Kiki begins to experience doubts, she loses the ability to fly.

 Kiki’s Delivery Service is based on a series of Young Adult books by Eiko Kadono, which began with Kiki’s Delivery Service/Witch’s Delivery Service (1985) and consists of a further five follow-ups between then and 2009.
 The same books also served as the basis of Hayao Miyazaki’s anime film Kiki’s Delivery Service (1989).
 The Miyazaki film has such a celebrated reputation that it must have been exceedingly daunting for Takashi Shimizu to come along and essentially create a live-action remake.